tekknolagi/carp/README.md

 ## Registers

 * REG0 ...
 REG9: General purpose.
-* EAX, EBX, ECX, EDX: Used for cmp, et al.
+* EAX, EBX, ECX, EDX: Used for ... something in the future.
+Just taking up space for now.
 * ERX: Used for remainder/mod.
 * EIP: Instruction pointer.
 Used for keeping place in code, gotos, calling, etc.
 * ESP: Stack pointer.
 Not currently in use; stack implementation is separate.